pact-foundation/docs.pact.io/website/blog/2024-07-26-pact-open-source-update-july-2024.md

 ### Pact RFC Process

-As you may be aware, there are multiple places where one can request changes to the Pact ecosystem, either across the whole ecosystem, or for an individual repositories.
-Canny, our public roadmap, GitHub project boards on individual repositories, Slack to name a few.
+As you may be aware, there are multiple places where one can [get help or request changes](https://docs.pact.io/help) to the Pact ecosystem, either across the whole ecosystem, or for an individual repositories.
+Canny, our public roadmap, GitHub project boards on individual repositories, [Slack](https://docs.pact.io/help/how_to_ask_for_help) to name a few.

-The majority of Pact's maintainers also work together, and as such conversations, discussions and agreements can be made but not consistently communicated, leaving users, for example who frequent Slack, to feel excluded from conversations.
+Some of Pact's maintainers also work together, and as such conversations, discussions and agreements can be made but not consistently communicated, leaving users, for example who don't frequent Slack, or one of our [maintainer sessions](https://github.com/pact-foundation/roadmap/blob/master/README.md#-maintainer-sessions), to feel excluded from conversations.

+As such we've decided to deprecate our Canny roadmap and have migrated 95% of the issues to GitHub, in our new [Roadmap](https://github.com/pact-foundation/roadmap/issues) repo, to keep issues close to where the code is.

-To try and counter some of the concerns, we felt a RFC (Request for comments) process would be beneficial to allow for a record of proposed changes and decisions, and provide a central place to users, contributors and maintainers to go.
+To try and counter some of the concerns around the decision-making process, we felt a RFC (Request for comments) process would be beneficial to allow for a record of proposed changes and decisions, and provide a central place to users, contributors and maintainers to go.

 You can view the first pass at what the RFC process may look like in this proposed [PR](https://github.com/pact-foundation/roadmap/pull/96).

 We would love users to participate and help shape the future of Pact you want to see.

-We have also decided to deprecate our Canny roadmap and have migrated 95% of the issues to GitHub, in our new [Roadmap](https://github.com/pact-foundation/roadmap/issues) repo, to keep issues close to where the code is.

 ## Specific language updates